-This Smoky Chipotle Potato Soup with Cheddar Cheese is the perfect recipe to warm you up on chilly days.
+This Smoky Chipotle Potato Cheese Soup is the perfect recipe to warm you up on chilly days.
 It’s thick & creamy with just a hint of spicy heat.

 I’ve seen more cross country skiers going down our street than cars today.
 Portland got hit with about a foot of snow last night and it was totally unexpected.
 It’s amazingly beautiful, fluffy, white snow and so much more appreciated that the sheets of ice that we typically get for our “snow days.”
 But, unfortunately, we are scheduled to fly out to Napa tomorrow morning for an extended weekend.
 Right now, I’m not so sure that our plane will take off.

 But, for now, I’m just going to make the most of this beautiful and unexpected snow day – Starting with cooking up a batch of soup.

 The grocery store is only a couple blocks away, but the snow currently comes up to my shins, and since we’re hopefully headed out tomorrow, I figured why not scour the fridge and put together a yummy Potato Cheese Soup using what we already have on hand – Potatoes, red onion, a bit of milk, some of my bone broth (which I always keep on hand), and a couple chipotles.